ManuelPeinado/MinionAndroidHttp/README.md

 - Unique ambiguous method, mabe is onFailure, the callback could be of string content or json content...

+NO USAR ERROR parametro a ser posible.
+Normalmente el campo content no vendrá nulo.
+AUn así hay que comprobar...

 *Wish List
     - Connections got by tag, so you can handle them together listening the same interface,
     - Parsing data in background thread